Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Practical MPCT formulation

 Despite the aforementioned benefits of the formulation~\eqref{eq:MPCT} compared to simpler MPC formulations, its performance may still not be adequate in real-world applications, where the nominal conditions often do not hold.
 Model mismatch, discrepancies between the model constraints~\eqref{eq:lin_sys_constraints} and the actual system constraints~\eqref{eq:non_lin_sys_constraints}, and external disturbances can lead to steady-state offset when tracking constant references, or even to infeasibility of the MPCT optimization problem, in which case the controller is unable to provide a control input for the system.
 The following section shows how the MPCT formulation~\eqref{eq:MPCT} can be tailored to real-world control applications by including key practical features, compatibly with industrial embedded hardware capabilities.

-To this end, we now discuss the inclusion of three elements in the MPCT formulation~\eqref{eq:MPCT}: an offset-free strategy to cancel the offset derived from plant-model mismatch and disturbances; back-off parameters that tighten the model constraints~\eqref{eq:lin_sys_constraints} to make the controlled system~\eqref{eq:non_lin_sys} satisfy the actual constraints~\eqref{eq:non_lin_sys_constraints}; and the softening of most MPC inequality constraints, resulting in a formulation whose optimization problem is always feasible.
+To this end, the inclusion of three elements in the MPCT formulation~\eqref{eq:MPCT} are now discussed: an offset-free strategy to cancel the offset derived from plant-model mismatch and disturbances; back-off parameters that tighten the model constraints~\eqref{eq:lin_sys_constraints} to make the controlled system~\eqref{eq:non_lin_sys} satisfy the actual constraints~\eqref{eq:non_lin_sys_constraints}; and the softening of most of the MPC inequality constraints, resulting in a formulation whose optimization problem is always feasible.